 Prerequisites: 40 credit hours toward Fashion Merchandising or Design degree to be approved by the department.
-Students must pass all FASH courses with a grade of "C" or higher
+Students must pass all FASH

 Upon successful completion of this course, the student should be able to exhibit knowledge and work-based skill inherent to fashion retailing, wholesaling and manufacturing.
 The student will have opportunities to apply knowledge gained in prior courses analyzing industry topics.
 This capstone course will review and evaluate competencies that are essential for employment in the fashion industry.
 This course is required for the Fashion Merchandising program.
 3 hrs. lecture/wk.
 This course is typically taught in the spring semester.